wangliao-au/oa-res-task-solution/README.md

 This is a simple Contacts application built with **React, TypeScript, TailwindCSS, and NextUI Beta** that allows you to browse your contact information and view your contact's location via Google Maps Embed API.
 The application fetches data from https://jsonplaceholder.typicode.com/users.

-You can preview the application by navigating to [todo] in a web browser.
+You can preview the application by navigating to [https://resonate.liao.sh/] in a web browser.

 ## Prerequisites